AkchurinDA/Fortuna.jl/README.md

 </div>

 ## Description

 `Fortuna` is a general-purpose Julia package for structural reliability analysis.

 ## Installation

 To install `Fortuna` package, type `]` in Julia REPL to enter package manager mode and execute the following command:

 ```
 pkg> add Fortuna
 ```

+## Documentation

+A comprehensive documentation is not yet fully implemented.
+To check the functionality of the package and its latest updates please refer the ["Quick Start"](#quick-start) section and `NEWS.md` file.

 ## Quick Start

 To start using `Fortuna` package, type the following command in Julia REPL or in the beginning of a file:

 ```julia